-Mrs MBW and I have done several epic trips in recent years to the USA, New Zealand, Mexico, Belize and Guatemala with a combined 16,000km travelled, hiring bikes and staying in hotels/motels, not camping.
+Mrs MBW and I have done several epic trips in recent years to the USA, New Zealand, Italy, Switzerland, Mexico, Belize, Sri Lanka and Guatemala with a combined 16,000km travelled, hiring bikes and staying in hotels/motels, not camping.

 One thing we have learnt on a motorcycle tour is how little luggage you really need.

 Travelling light not only means your bike is lighter and easier/safer to handle, but it also means you have less to lose if luggage is stolen or lost as happened to us in New Zealand when a pannier fell off.
 It also makes the daily packing and unpacking of the bike less of a chore.

 We always take our helmets on the plane as hand luggage and have never once been hassled by security or flight attendants.
 The only problem is they won’t fit under the seat, so they have to be stored in the overhead locker.
 But they are less likely to get damaged than in the cargo hold.

 Carry them in a cloth helmet bag, not a carry bag with handles, as the bag will need to be stored on the bike and you don’t want anything bulky.

 We also wear our motorcycle boots, riding jeans and jackets on the plane and take a small backpack that contains a small pair of squash-down shoes that we can put on while flying rather than our big boots.